wei-py/app/ios/BUILD_FIXES.md

 The build process was failing with errors related to:

-1. **Xcode Version Mismatch**: The error indicated multiple Xcode versions were found, and the build was using `/Applications/Xcode_15.2.app`
+1. **Xcode Version Mismatch**: The error indicated multiple Xcode versions were found, and the build was using incorrect paths
 2. **Provisioning Profile Issues**: "No profile for team '***' matching '***' found"
 3. **Code Signing Configuration**: Missing proper development team selection
+4. **Fastfile Configuration**: Unsupported parameters in update_info_plist action

 ## Implemented Fixes